webbynet/protostuff-runtime-proto/readme.md

 }
 ```

-Will be generated to proto file:
+Will be generated a .proto file:
 ```
 message User {
   optional int64 id = 1;